Bicycle Handlebars & Accessories

 Bicycle Handlebars – Not Only for Steering!

-Many people think that the bicycle handlebar is merely the means of steering a bike and does not give any more thought to the matter.
+Many people think that the bicycle handlebar is merely the means of steering a bike and do not give any more thought to the matter.
 The truth of the matter is that the handlebars are very important in determining your position on the bike.

 Road bike handlebars allow the rider to assume an aerodynamic position, while the varying widths of mountain bike handlebars can modulate the amount of technical control the rider has while maneuvering the bike along trails.

 Together with the bike stem, bicycle handlebars also determine how much of your weight is positioned over the rear of the bike or the front.
 Bicycle handlebars are more important than one would think.
 Let’s take a closer look at different styles of handlebars, how they are used, and the benefits they offer.

 Materials used for Bicycle Handlebars